Wide Reads

 Why is The Aeneid considered a classic?

-The Aeneid by Virgil is considered a classic because it offers timeless insights into personal growth.
+The Aeneid by Virgil is considered a classic because it offers timeless insights into war & conflict and identity & self.
 Written in -19, the book continues to be studied in schools and universities for its literary merit and enduring relevance to modern readers.

 How long does it take to read The Aeneid?